mechjacktv/mechjackbot/PULL_REQUEST_TEMPLATE.md

 ### Feature Change Template

-The repository owner adapted this pull request template from the [Atom Requirements for Adding, Changing, or Removing a Feature](https://bit.ly/atom-behavior) pull request template.

 #### Identify the Issue

 Link to the issue that your change relates to.
 If there is not yet an issue for your feature change, please open a new issue and then link to that issue in your pull request.